Shim Mina

 Shim Mina (Korean: 심민아; born December 1, 1972), known simply as Mina (미나), is a South Korean singer and dancer.
 She rose to fame at the World Cup in 2002, eventually deciding to become a K-pop singer.
+Mina released her debut album Rendezvous in November 2002, which saw success in China and the Philippines.

-On July 7, 2018, Mina married Ryu Philip, a member of Kpop boy band Tri:al (트라이얼), formerly known as SoReal (소리얼).
+On July 7, 2018, Mina married Ryu Philip, a member of boy band Tri:al (트라이얼), formerly known as SoReal (소리얼).

-Dancing career

-Shim Mina was first a backup dancer for various Korean pop artists such as Park Jin-young and Park Ji-yoon.

-Discovery
+Early life

+Shim Mina was born on December 1, 1972 in Uijeongbu, Gyyeonggi.
 She initially found instant fame as "Miss World Cup" at the 2002 FIFA World Cup; when pictures of her with the "Be The Reds!" bandanna around her chest and the Korean flag used as a skirt were beamed around the world.
 Afterwards, she signed a record deal with J-Entercom Entertainment, and prepared to release her debut album.

-Music career
+Career

 2002: Rendezvous

+Shim Mina was first a backup dancer for various Korean pop artists such as Park Jin-young and Park Ji-yoon.
 Mina released her debut single 전화받어 ("Answer the Phone") in October 2002.
-She subsequently released her first album, Rendezvous later in that month.
+She subsequently released her first album, Rendezvous later that month.

+Answer the Phone became a chart-topping hit in the Philippines and is regarded as one of the first K-pop hits in the country despite most Filipinos mistaking the song's language for Spanish instead of Korean.
+An English-translated cover was performed by Roxanne Barcelo for her debut album Roxie in 2004.